ExVacuum/dotfiles/README.md

 Silas' Arch Dotfiles

 This repository contains configuration files, or *dotfiles* for many programs which I use in my Arch Linux install.
-I hope to soon migrate all of my configuration to this repository, as well as to automate the configuration process.
+I hope to soon migrate all of my configuration to this repository.

 ## Dependencies